ELECTRIFY THE ECONOMY

-2. THE BARRIERS TO ELECTRIFICATION MUST BE REMOVED, streamlining electricity tariffs to remove non-supply costs (i.e. social, industrial or environmental support policies), and promoting electric end uses:
+2. THE BARRIERS TO ELECTRIFICATION MUST BE REMOVED, streamlining electricity tariffs to remove non-supply costs (i.e. social, industrial or environmental support policies).

-- In transport, establishing ambitious objectives for electric vehicles in the total fleet of new vehicles and ensuring the deployment of a basic recharging network on public roads, providing confidence to owners and users.
+1. IN TRANSPORT, establishing ambitious objectives for electric vehicles in the total fleet of new vehicles and ensuring the deployment of a basic recharging network on public roads.

 Find out more about electric vehicle deployment